raydac/jep-238-jcp-example/README.md

 For start under JDK 8 it should show something like the text
 ```
 Hello Good Old Java!
-OnlyJava9Class is not in scope
+Class uses new JDK9 API is not in scope
 ```
 And for start under JDK 9 and greater, it should show something like that
 ```
 Hello New Java 9+181 !
-OnlyJava9Class is in scope
+Class uses new JDK9 API is in scope
 ```